Value for Money 54%

 But you can still find cheap(ish) accommodation in 1850

 Looking for Courchevel accommodation that won’t break the bank?
 Then focus on self-catering apartments.
-The Pierre & Vacances Premium Les Chalets du Forum is twice the price of similar accommodation in the likes of Chamonix – but all the same, by Courchevel 1850’s standards, these apartments are good value.
+The Les Chalets du Forum is twice the price of similar accommodation in the likes of Chamonix – but all the same, by Courchevel 1850’s standards, these apartments are good value.
 They’re also very close to the lifts.
 Meanwhile, Ski Amis has several privately-marketed chalets around Courchevel 1850 in its listings.

 Moriond (1650) is noticeably cheaper than 1850